codingwithjen/capstone-1/README.md

 9.1 Or you can create a .env file in your root directory.
 That's where I put my API key and I hid it in my *.gitignore* :)
 10. Use your local server URL on a browser (I use Chrome) http://localhost:5000/.
 11. To end the live server, on the Terminal window, enter CONTROL + C
+12. Since I used an **npm** package, you can install that package by adding this into your root project directory `npm install axios`

 ## Screenshots